Sit

 Phase 1 - Acquisition (Learning and Luring)

-4. Now remove the treat from your hand and do the same motion as before, this time there is no treat.
+3. Fade the Treat: Remove the treat and use the same hand motion to lure.
 Mark and reward when they sit.

 *Since we are just in the luring stage and teaching a behavior without a verbal command that has an implied stay you can use either your continuation or terminal marker.